Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 A growing number of organizations have come out with position statements against the Dominance Method of training, including The Association of Professional Dog Trainers, the International Associate of Animal Behavior Consultants, Pet Professional Guild (PPG), and many more.

-For a discussion on Dominance Theory issues, you may find veterinarian Dr. Sohia Yin’s article The Dominance Controversy quite enlightening.
+For a discussion on Dominance Theory issues, you may find veterinarian Dr. Sohia Yin’s articles on her site Cattle Dog Publishing, quite interesting.

 The position statement from the Pet Professional Guild (PPG) on Dominance Theory in Animal Training also includes discussions on the use of aversion techniques like those found in the Koehler method (e.g., choke chains and prong collars) and the ill effects of various aversive methods.